 Swathes of lush green wheat fields, quaint countryside villages dotted with fields of yellow mustard flowers and beautiful nourishing rivers, Punjab is India’s most fertile and beautiful states.
 The state which means ‘Five Rivers’ is also one of India’s largest states and has played an important part in India’s development.
 Today, the ethos of the state are spread far and wide across the world, as many Punjabis have travelled and settled abroad amalgamating with different cultures while proclaiming a message of love and acceptance.
 The state is harmonious with different religions thriving alongside each other, celebrating life, and enjoying a good taste in food and drink.
 You can experience this ‘Punjabiness’ in the cities of Amritsar, Chandigarh, Ludhiana, Jalandhar, Patiala, and Bhatinda.
-We have listed out eight things that Punjab in India is famous for, and that you would love to sample on your travels to the state.
+We have listed out some of the things Punjab is famous for and that you would love to sample on your travels to the state.

 1. Bhangra dance